Child Exploitation is a growing and evolving threat.

 Child exploitation is the manipulation, coercion, or abuse of children for personal, financial, or criminal gain.
 It takes various forms, including criminal, sexual, and financial exploitation, all of which cause significant harm to a child’s well-being and development.

-All forms of child exploitation violate a child's rights and can have long-term physical, emotional, and psychological consequences.
+All forms of child exploitation can occur in person or online.
+Exploitation violates a child's rights and can have long-term physical, emotional, and psychological consequences.
 Preventing and tackling exploitation requires awareness, early intervention, and strong legal protections.

 Empowering Professionals To Take Action.